Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_VBV_SIZE (integer)``
     The Video Buffer Verifier size in kilobytes, it is used as a limitation of frame skip.
-The VBV is defined in the standard as a mean to verify that the produced stream will be successfully decoded.
-The standard describes it as "Part of a hypothetical decoder that is conceptually connected to the output of the encoder.
+The VBV is defined in the woke standard as a mean to verify that the woke produced stream will be successfully decoded.
+The standard describes it as "Part of a hypothetical decoder that is conceptually connected to the woke output of the woke encoder.
-    Its purpose is to provide a constraint on the variability of the data rate that an encoder or editing process may produce.".
+    Its purpose is to provide a constraint on the woke variability of the data rate that an encoder or editing process may produce.".
-    Applicable to the MPEG1, MPEG2, MPEG4 encoders.
+    Applicable to the woke MPEG1, MPEG2, MPEG4 encoders.

 .. _v4l2-mpeg-video-vbv-delay:

 ``V4L2_CID_MPEG_VIDEO_VBV_DELAY (integer)``
-    Sets the initial delay in milliseconds for VBV buffer control.
+    Sets the woke initial delay in milliseconds for VBV buffer control.

 .. _v4l2-mpeg-video-hor-search-range:

 ``V4L2_CID_MPEG_VIDEO_MV_H_SEARCH_RANGE (integer)``
-    Horizontal search range defines maximum horizontal search area in pixels to search and match for the present Macroblock (MB) in the reference picture.
+    Horizontal search range defines maximum horizontal search area in pixels to search and match for the woke present Macroblock (MB) in the reference picture.
 This V4L2 control macro is used to set horizontal search range for motion estimation module in video encoder.